MiriamMcNamara/weekend-react-gallery/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).

+Phase 1:
+===

+- put six images into the images folder, and update the gallery.router.js to create an object for each image within a gallery array
+- create a _template folder and _template.jsx to use when creating components
+- create a GalleryList component and a GalleryItem component
+- import and mount the components and test them out in the browser